 A mustard paste was made from black mustard, vinegar and wine by the Romans and introduced to central and Northern Europe.
 These days, white mustard is more commonly used due to its increased stability as a product.

 In most recipes, black and brown mustard seeds are interchangeable.
+Be careful not to overindulge – large amounts can cause vomiting.

 Yellow Mustard Seeds and White Mustard Seeds